zwave-js/node-zwave-js/docs/api/controller.md

 interface RebuildRoutesOptions {
 	/** Whether the routes of sleeping nodes should be rebuilt too at the end of the process.
 Default: true */ includeSleeping?: boolean;
+	/** Whether nodes with priority return routes should be included, as those will be deleted.
+Default: false */ deletePriorityReturnRoutes?: boolean;
 }
 ```